Why do you need an annual eye exam?

 A thorough eye exam is important to maintaining overall health.

 Your eyes can change from year to year, and glasses and contact lenses prescriptions should be checked annually.

 SENIOR EYE CARE

-Seniors should be checked annually for signs of cataracts and glaucoma.
+Seniors should be checked annually for signs of cataracts, macular degeneration, and/or glaucoma.